Sampling on Paley-Wiener spaces on graphs, with particular focus on the infinite-dimensional case: Overview and motivations

 \subsection{Results in the continuous case}

-Sampling theory on the real line $\mathbb{R}$ has been developed over the last century and it relies heavily on Paley-Wiener spaces, which are defined through the Fourier Transform on $L^2(\mathbb{R})$.
-Recall that the Fourier Transform $\mathcal{F}$ of a function $f \in L^1(\mathbb{R)}$ is
+Sampling theory on the real line $\mathbb{R}$ has been developed over the last century and it relies heavily on Paley--Wiener spaces, which are defined through the Fourier transform on $L^2(\mathbb{R})$.
+Recall that the Fourier transform $\mathcal{F}$ of a function $f \in L^1(\mathbb{R)}$ is